nikkiptaylor/nikkiptaylor.github.io/README.md

 - Add projects
 - Make fun stuff nicer looking and add things
 - maybe move about into separate page? or reduce stuff? it's a long scroll to footer rn
+- get linter to actually run on precommit
+- when i press reload on project page, you very briefly see a big blue thing
+- add icon for tab (favicon?)

 # Stuff from create next app